I Tried SKIMS Best-Selling Line & Found My Holy Grail Bodysuit

 Size Worn: 3X in both

 I'm not a really big thong advocate, largely because it usually feels like I have a wedgie when I wear them.
 This pair is probably the first underpants that I've ever worn that genuinely don't feel like I'm wearing anything.
 The thinner, light, and stretchier material also contributes to the "wearing nothing while wearing something" feeling.
 I truly think it'd be hard to wear any other brand's thongs at this point.
-I really don't have any notes for these, they're basically perfect.
+I really don't have any notes for these; they're basically perfect.

 Size Worn: 3X in both

 I'm not a really big thong advocate, largely because it usually feels like I have a wedgie when I wear them.
 This pair is probably the first underpants that I've ever worn that genuinely don't feel like I'm wearing anything.
 The thinner, light, and stretchier material also contributes to the "wearing nothing while wearing something" feeling.
 I truly think it'd be hard to wear any other brand's thongs at this point.
-I really don't have any notes for these, they're basically perfect.
+I really don't have any notes for these; they're basically perfect.

 Advertisement